ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

     # for the vcf-uploader
     sudo apt-get install libxml-dom-perl libxml-xpath-perl libjson-perl libxml-libxml-perl

+## Tabix Server

+You need a tabix HTTP server serving up controlled access data that's used in the variant calling pipeline.
+We can't share this publicaly so email the authors for information about this component.

 ## Building the Workflow

 Now that you have a VM built and system-level dependencies installed it's time to build the workflow.
 Clone the project in git and cd into SeqWare-CGP-SomaticCore.
 Now build with Maven: